-How to encrypt a PDF using Adobe Acrobat, Word, and PDF DRM encryption software.
+What’s the best way to encrypt a PDF: Adobe Acrobat, Word, or PDF DRM encryption software?

 Encryption is a part of daily life on the internet, being used to protect information both in transit and at rest.
 But when it comes to the protection of documents, we are woefully lax.
 In most scenarios, documents are saved and shared completely unencrypted and therefore accessible to anybody who can get their hands on them.